Chevron U.S.A., Inc. v. Natural Resources Defense Council, Inc.: Importance

 Three 21st-century decisions of the Supreme Court may limit the scope of administrative agency actions that receive Chevron deference to agency decisions that have the "force of law".
-This new doctrine is sometimes referred to as "Chevron step zero".
+This new doctrine has sometimes been referred to as "Chevron step zero".
 Thus, for example, a regulation promulgated under the "notice and comment" provisions of § 553 of the Administrative Procedure Act would be likely to receive Chevron deference, but a letter sent by an agency, such as a US Securities and Exchange Commission (SEC) "no-action" letter, would not.
 However, an agency action that does not receive Chevron deference may still receive some degree of deference under the old standard of Skidmore v.
 Swift & Co., 323 U.S. 134 (1944).
 The majority in Christensen v.
 Harris County (2000) suggested that Chevron deference should apply to formal agency documents which have the force of law while Skidmore should apply to less formal agency documents in an attempt to draw a bright line for the question of "force of law" under Chevron step zero.
 In King v.
 Burwell (2015), the Supreme Court has suggested that Chevron deference may be inappropriate in regulatory actions of "deep economic and political significance", hinting at the possibility of substantially limiting, or even eliminating, the doctrine.